-Pupils at St. Clare’s School in Porthcawl celebrated excellent GCSE results again this year, having significantly outperformed their peers nationally.
+Pupils at St. Clare’s School in Porthcawl are celebrating excellent GCSE results this year, having significantly outperformed their peers nationally.

-A staggering 95.6% of grades achieved were 4+ (A*-C) while 51.3% of grades awarded were 7+ (A*/A), compared to 61.6% and 18.5% respectively across Wales.
-Almost a third of all grades at St Clare’s were 8 or 9, the latter being the equivalent of an A** to show exceptional performance.
+A staggering 91.2% of grades achieved were 4+ (A*-C) while 43.5% of grades awarded were 7+ (A*/A), compared to 67% and 20.6% respectively compared with the UK national average.
+Almost 25% of all grades at St Clare’s were 8 or 9, the latter being the equivalent of an A** to show exceptional performance.
 10.6% of entries was a grade 9 (A**) compared to 4.5% nationally; that’s almost one in every nine entries and more than double the UK average.
 An exceptional set of results for the small, non-selective independent school.

-A number of individual pupils excelled including Alys R and Ben M. Alys’s grades included eight 9s, two 8s, two 7s, an A* and an A* with Distinction, whilst Ben’s included five grade 9s, two 8s, two 7s and A* with Distinction.
-Sarah D, Molly J, Jake B and Huw T also performed superbly well and will be joining St Clare’s excellent Sixth Form in September.
+A number of individual pupils excelled including Lucy Baynham and Theo Quantick.
+Lucy’s grades included six 9s, three 8s, one 7, and an A in Further Maths, whilst Theo’s included five grade 9s, two 8s, two 7s and a 6.
+Ben Fodor, Amelia Jenkins, Carys Lock, Emily Smith and Kym Zhang also performed superbly well and will be joining St Clare’s excellent Sixth Form in September.

 Headteacher Helen Hier said, “It is a pleasure to celebrate with our staff and students who have worked so hard to achieve these results.
 My congratulations go to all of our GCSE students and I wish them every success as they take their next steps into A-Levels and beyond.”

-St Clare’s delivers the English curriculum for GCSE examinations and not the Welsh which means that its students sat the new reformed GCSEs this summer in all subjects apart from Psychology, Business and Further Maths.
+St Clare’s delivers the English curriculum for GCSE examinations and not the Welsh which means that its students sat the new reformed GCSEs this summer in all subjects apart from Further Maths.

-The new GCSEs are more exacting and the examinations are sat at the end of Year 11 with very little or no coursework and rely on the performance of the pupil on the day.
-They cover more challenging content and are designed to match standards in the strongest performing education systems elsewhere in the world.
+The reformed GCSEs are more exacting and the examinations are sat at the end of Year 11 with very little or no coursework and rely on the performance of the pupil on the day.
+The examinations are challenging and are designed to match standards in the strongest performing education systems elsewhere in the world.